 The Cape Town Grain Elevator was opened in August 1924, closed in August 2001, and stood derelict and neglected for the next decade.

 My own interest in the site began in 1994, and it subsequently became a major element of my PhD thesis “Gas and Grain: The Conservation of Networked Industrial Landscapes” (University of Cape Town, 2004).

 Since 2012, London based architect Thomas Heatherwick, has been transforming the elevator for reuse.
-The upper levels of the elevator house will become The Silo Hotel (opening March 2017).
-The remainder of the elevator house, together with the storage annexe, will open as the Zeitz Museum of Contemporary Art Africa, in September 2017.
+The upper levels of the elevator house are now The Silo Hotel (opened March 2017).
+The remainder of the elevator house, together with the storage annexe, will open as the Zeitz Museum of Contemporary Art Africa, on 24th September 2017.

 What is a Grain Elevator?

 A Grain Elevator has two primary functions: (a) mechanical handling of grain in bulk, and (b) safe storage of grain in suitable bins (silos).
 Grain is deposited in bulk into the ‘boot’ of a vertical elevator ‘leg’, which consists of a continuous belt running over two pulleys.
 At regular intervals along the belt metal buckets are attached and, as the pulleys revolve, these buckets scoop up grain from the ‘boot’ and carry it to the head of the elevator, where the grain is turned out by the inversion of the buckets into a spout through which the grain is fed on to a conveyor belt and delivered into storage bins or silos.